ericodle/Semantic-Positioning-Model-for-Japanese-Adverbs/README.md

 Our research paper, titled "Semantic Positioning of Japanese Adverbs Using Advanced Language Models," provides a comprehensive overview of the methodology, results, and insights derived from this repository.
 You can access the full paper by following this link: [Research Paper - Semantic Positioning of Japanese Adverbs](https://example.com/your-research-paper-link).

-### Citation

-If you use our research or findings in your work, we kindly request that you cite our paper using the following citation format:

 ## License